onflow/cadence/runtime/language.md

 > 🚧 Status: Storage is not implemented yet.

-Values can be stored, i.e. persisted across multiple executions of the program, if they are storable.
+Storable types can be persisted across multiple executions of the program.
 Values are storable if they have a type that implements the interface `Storable`.

 All built-in types are storable: booleans, integers, arrays with storable elements, and dictionaries with storable keys and values.